boys-doing-homework-with-parents-working-from-home-stockpack-adobe-stock

 Senior Fellow and Director, American Center for Transforming Education

-Dr. Keri D. Ingraham is a Senior Fellow of Discovery Institute and Director of the Institute’s American Center for Transforming Education.
+Dr. Keri D. Ingraham is a Senior Fellow at Discovery Institute and Director of the Institute’s American Center for Transforming Education.
 She is also a Senior Fellow at Independent Women’s Forum.
-Dr. Ingraham has been a guest on Fox News multiple times.
-Her articles have been published by The Wall Street Journal, New York Post, The Federalist, Real Clear Education, The Washington Times, National Review, The American Spectator, Washington Examiner, The Epoch Times, The Seattle Times, Puget Sound Business Journal, The Daily Signal, and a host of other media outlets.
-Fox News has featured her work.
+Dr. Ingraham has been interviewed multiple times on Fox News and other television outlets, and is a regularly requested podcast guest.
+Her articles have been published by The Wall Street Journal, New York Post, The Federalist, Real Clear Education, The Washington Times, The Epoch Times, Washington Examiner, National Review, The American Spectator, Daily Caller, The Daily Wire, The Seattle Times, Puget Sound Business Journal, The Daily Signal, and a host of other media outlets.
+Her work has been featured by Fox News and cited in countless publications.
 Prior to joining Discovery Institute, she spent nearly two decades leading within the field of education as a national consultant, requested conference speaker, head of school, virtual and hybrid academy director, administrator, classroom teacher, and athletic coach.
 She authored multiple chapters for the book, Sketching a New Conservative Education Agenda, published in 2022.
 In 2019, she was invited as a contributing author for the book, MindShift: Catalyzing Change in Christian Education and co-authored “From Gutenberg to 5G.”
 Dr. Ingraham was awarded the George W. Selig Doctoral Fellowship in 2013.
 The following year she received the “World Changer in the Field of Education” award from Regent University.

 Are you concerned about educating the next generation?